titus-ong/zmk-config-sofle-v2/README.md

 2. Quotes, && ||, and other symbols
    - These are on the NUM layer on the right side, primarily accessed through holding the left outer thumb key.
 I may consider reordering them for easier access to the more common symbols
 3. Navigating code
-   - Navigation is on the NAV layer on the right side, primarily accessed through holding the right outer thumb key
+   - Navigation is on the NAV layer on the right side, primarily accessed through holding the left outer thumb key or the NAV combos for long term navigation
 4. ALL CAPS
    - Use cases are constants and SQL statements.
-Caps word is good for this
+Caps Word is good for this

 ### Quick access